Uterine Sarcoma: Radiation Therapy

 What to expect during internal radiation (brachytherapy)

-Low-dose-rate brachytherapy.
 This is given while you stay in the hospital.
 The radiation source is put into your body and stays in for 1 to 4 days.
 During this time you will stay in a special room that protects others from the radiation and you may have to limit your contact with others.
 You will not be able to move very much and may have to stay in bed while the radiation is in place.
 This method is rarely used anymore.

 What happens after radiation therapy?